-In the 16th century, during the Reformation, the church was taken over by the Evangelicals.
-Catholics did not retake it until 1628.
-In the Baroque period, a porch was erected at the northern aisle, and a gallery was removed from the interior.
+In 1663, during one of the Turkish invasions, the tower was to burn down, probably demolished in the following years.
+In the Baroque period, a porch was erected next to the northern aisle, and part of the gallery was removed from the interior.
 Then, at the end of the 19th century, the church underwent neo-Gothic transformations, mainly focused on the equipment.
-In the 20th century, a porch was built in front of the western entrance, a Gothic gallery was demolished in the southern chapel, and open arcades were walled up in the southern vestibule, turning it into a closed space.
-Comprehensive renovation has been carried out since the nineties, and related research led to the discovery of the Romanesque phase of the building in 2010.
+In the 20th century, a porch was built in front of the western entrance, a Gothic gallery was demolished in the southern chapel, and arcades were bricked up in the southern vestibule, turning it into a closed space.
+A comprehensive renovation of the monument has been carried out since the 1990s, when the research led to the discovery of the Romanesque phase of the building in 2010.

-In the second half of the 13th century, the nave was extended to the west to about twice its original length, and the Romanesque chancel was replaced with a Gothic one, already polygonally ended on the eastern side and slightly tilted from the axis of the church towards the south.
+In the second half of the 13th century, the nave was extended westwards to about twice its original length, and the Romanesque chancel was replaced with a Gothic one, already polygonally ended on the eastern side and slightly tilted from the axis of the church towards the south.
 In addition, a narrow sacristy was erected on the north side.
-The façades of the early Gothic chancel from the outside with buttresses, between which high pointed windows were pierced, illuminating the six-section vault in the eastern bay.
+The façades of the early Gothic chancel from the outside were reinforced with stepped buttresses, between which high pointed windows were pierced, illuminating the hexagonal vault in the eastern bay.
 The western bay of the chancel was covered with a cross-rib vault, while the nave had a high timber ceiling at that time.
 The lighting of the nave of the church was provided from the end of the 13th century by narrow and splayed windows with lancet and trefoil heads.
 The entrance was moved to the west, but it still led from the south.

-In the last quarter of the fourteenth century, the church was enlarged again by erecting the northern aisle, connected with the main nave by arcades (created in place of the older northern wall).
+In the last quarter of the fourteenth century, the church was enlarged again by the northern aisle, connected to the nave by arcades (created in place of the older northern wall).
 The aisle, narrower than the nave, was crowned with cross-rib vaults in three bays, with the western bay, for unknown reasons, vaulted lower than the others.
-The wider nave was also covered in a similar way.
+The wider nave was also covered with cross-rib vaults.
 On the west side, the church was enlarged by a four-sided tower, accessible, among others, through two openings in the western gable of the nave.